Phil25/RTD/PerkIdeas.md

 Health Teleport | Teleports to random healthkit | Yes Spawn Teleport | Teleports to spawn | Yes
-Tracer Bullets | Machina bullets on all weapons | No Sickness | Caughing and health deacrease | No
+Tracer Bullets | Machina bullets on all weapons | No Sickness | Coughing and health deacrease | No
 Melee Backstab | Backstab on any class | Yes
 Negative Gravity | Negates roller's gravity | No
-Drug Bullets | Drugges the victim | Yes
+Drug Bullets | Druggs the victim | Yes
 Knockback Bullets | Increased knockback on attacks | Yes Attractor Bullets | Reversed knockback on attacks | Yes Incendiary Bullets | Ignite victims | Yes